openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS for Raspberry Pi.rst

      exit
      reboot

    Wait for the newly installed system to boot normally.
+Login as ``ubuntu``.

 Step 5: First Boot
 ------------------